Sweetgrasses – Anthoxanthum SPP.: Edible & Medicinal Uses of the Sacred Grass of Wild Plants

 Table of Contents

-In Anishinaabemowin, wiingashic/wiingashk syn. bashkodemashkosiw, sweetgrass is one of the four sacred medicines.
+In Anishinaabemowin, wiingashic/wiingashk syn. bashkodemashkosiw, sweetgrass is one of the four sacred medicines in their traditions.
 The other three are asemma (tobacco), bashkodejiibik syn. mashkodewashk (sage), and giizhik (cedar).
-It’s sacred in the traditional spirituality of various first nations across the Americas.
+It’s a sacred herb in the traditional spirituality of various first nations across the Americas.
 And it’s holy grass in Europe too.
-Its previous genus, hierochloë is a Greek-Latin combo meaning “holy grass”.
+Its previous genus, Hierochloë is a Greek-Latin combo meaning “holy grass”.

-When you hear about sacred sweetgrass, it’s often anthoxanthum nitens syn. hierochloe odorata AKA “bison grass”.
-I highly recommend Robin Wall Kimmerers book “Braiding Sweetgrass” if you want to learn more.
-In Europe, this “holy grass” was used interchangeably with h. alpina.
+When you hear about sacred sweetgrass, it’s often Anthoxanthum nitens syn. hierochloe odorata AKA “bison grass”.
+In Europe, this “holy grass” was used interchangeably with H. alpina.
 Sadly, iNat has scant sightings of it in Ontario and none around Haliburton area.
 In some areas it’s endangered.
 It was probably picked away here.

 Vernal grasses are widespread around the globe.
 They all have varying degrees of the vanilla-hay scented compound coumarin.
 This scent increases when dried.
 Besides the scent, the shiny smooth underside of the leaf helps with identification.